 A majority of our explorations will focus on socially responsible experiences in offbeat parts of India.
 And I’m hoping that our slow travels will give me the space, time and inspiration for the book I’ve been penning in my mind.

 (Also read: 21 Months On, My Nomadic Life Feels Normal)

 So this is it.
-I’m going to live the next phase of my dream, and invite you to join me virtually!
+I’m going to live the next phase of my dream, embrace the life of a female digital nomad and invite you to join me virtually!
 Oh, and I leave tomorrow.